-The $450-million question: Where is the 'Salvator Mundi'?
+The $450 million question: Where is the 'Salvator Mundi'?

 Credit: CNN

-The $450-million question: Where is Leonardo da Vinci's 'Salvator Mundi'?
+The $450 million question: Where is Leonardo da Vinci's 'Salvator Mundi'?

 When bids for Leonardo da Vinci's "Salvator Mundi" hit $200 million there was an audible gasp in the auction room.
 At the $300 million mark, onlookers broke into applause.